 Kohler-Andrae is so-called because a wealthy Wisconsinite named Theodore “Terry” Andrae donated much of the land back in 1927.
 The Kohler family donated another 280 acres in 1966.
 The park, which covers 988 acres on the shores of Lake Michigan in Sheboygan County, is known officially as Kohler-Andrae but is still sometimes called Terry Andrae.

-Kohler has no role in the day-to-operations of the park, nor does it provide any financial backing.
+Kohler Co. plays no role in the day-to-operations of the park, nor does it provide any financial backing.
 “Privatization” of state parks simply means that there is no money available from state coffers to support them.
 The parks must be self-sustaining.
-Or, as Carolyn Morgan, the J.M.
-Kohler-Terry Andrae superintendent, writes in the park visitor guide, the “DNR has changed the way that Wisconsin State Parks are funded.
+Or, as Morgan writes in the park visitor guide, the “DNR has changed the way that Wisconsin State Parks are funded.
 This change means that Wisconsin State Parks must provide for their own operation expenses, based on revenues generated in the parks.”
 She also informs visitors that, “As of January 2018, Park Rangers are no longer sworn officers.”

 Maybe that’s why the ranger was so sensitive about her authority.
 She’s been demoted from an officer of the law to a glorified park security guard.